harness/developer-hub/docs/frequently-asked-questions/harness-faqs/git-exp-vs-config-as-code.md

 In FirstGen, Harness retained a copy of all the changes in its database to read all configurations.
 This means the changes you made in the UI or Git would first apply to the database before showing up in their respective destinations (i.e. UI or Git).
 These frequent changes caused sync conflicts with the Harness database and Git.

-The Git experience in NextGen is designed to have one source of truth which is Git.
+The Git Experience in NextGen is designed to have one source of truth which is Git.
 Harness only reads Git and pulls the latest or a specific branch.
-The Git experience gives more flexibility in branching strategies and testing pipelines, templates, and input sets than the Configuration as Code experience in FirstGen.
+The Git Experience gives more flexibility in branching strategies and testing pipelines, templates, and input sets than the Configuration as Code experience in FirstGen.

 ## Why did Harness reduce the number of supported entities backed by Git?

 There were Git sync issues with Configuration as Code while maintaining the correct and stable state of Harness entities like service, environment, infrastructure definitions, workflows, pipelines, and workflows.
 The Git state was overwritten by Harness' current state which was often not the correct state.
-Focusing on core platform entities like pipelines, templates, and input sets, the Git experience provides multi-branch, multi-version support to manage your resources.
+Focusing on core platform entities like pipelines, templates, and input sets, the Git Experience provides multi-branch, multi-version support to manage your resources.

 For more information, go to: